axel358/smartdock/README.md

 ## Usage

 ### Grant Restricted Permissions:
 On some devices Accessibility and Notification permissions might not be available.
-To solve this go to:  System Settings > Apps > Smartdock > 3 Dot menu (Top right corner) > Allow restricted permissions
+To solve this go to:  System Settings > Apps > Smartdock > 3 Dot menu (Top right corner) > Allow restricted permissions.

 You might also want to hide the Android navigation bar.
 [See hiding navigation bar](HideNav.md)